Auto Theft Laws in California

 Penalties for Unlawful Taking of a Vehicle (Joyriding) in California

-If the vehicle is worth $950 or less (and isn't driven or taken after being stolen), joyriding is a misdemeanor with a maximum penalty of six months in jail and a $1,000 fine.
-Joyriding in a stolen vehicle or vehicle worth more than $950 is a wobbler punishable by up to 364 days in jail (misdemeanor) or by 16 months, 2 years, or 3 years in jail (felony).
+Taking a vehicle with the intent to deprive the owner of it—temporarily or permanently— is punished the same as auto theft.
+If the vehicle is worth $950 or less, it's a misdemeanor with a maximum penalty of six months in jail and a $1,000 fine.
+If the vehicle is worth more than $950, it's a wobbler punishable by up to 364 days in jail (misdemeanor) or by 16 months, 2 years, or 3 years in jail (felony).
+Driving a vehicle after a substantial break from the original theft of the vehicle, with the intent to deprive the owner of possession or ownership of it for any period of time, is also a wobbler.

 Increased penalties apply for unlawfully taking a vehicle that is an ambulance, a marked police or fire department vehicle on an emergency call, or a vehicle modified and identified for use by a disabled veteran or person.
-The offense becomes a felony punishable by two, three, or four years in prison and a $10,000 fine.
+The offense becomes a felony punishable by two, three, or four years in jail.

 The same increased penalty—a two-, three-, or four-year felony sentence—applies if the person has a prior felony conviction or convictions for joyriding, grand theft auto, or any felony theft involving a vehicle.